 Dairy Farms Getting Too Big

-Somewhat larger than these are many midsize dairy farms milking a few hundred cows each.
-The animals spend most of their time in large barns where they can move around freely.
-They eat a mix of processed feed, some of which may be grown on the farm.
-Cows at midsize farms spend some time outdoors, especially young or pregnant animals.
-Too large to make a niche product and too small to absorb market fluctuations or long periods of low prices, these farms are the hardest hit by today’s dairy crisis.
+Somewhat larger are many midsize dairy farms milking a few hundred cows each.
+The cows spend most of their days in large barns where they can move around freely, with some time outdoors.
+Too large to make a niche product and too small to absorb market fluctuations or long periods of low prices, these farms are hit the hardest by today’s dairy crisis.

-Much larger operations – megadairies with several thousand cows or more – are where most milk in the US comes from.
-Megadairy cows live in massive barns or on an outdoor dry lot without vegetation.
-They consume feed trucked in from miles away and are milked as many as four times a day.
-Half of all milk sales in 2017 were from these large operations, with one-third of sales from dairies with over 2,500 cows.
-The biggest megadairy factory farms have as many as 30,000 cows.
+Much larger operations – megadairies with herds from 1,000 to 20,000 cows – provide most of the milk in the US, and are the most able to weather low prices.
+Megadairy cows live in massive barns or on an outdoor lot without vegetation, and are milked as many as four times a day.
+There are only 2,000 dairy farms with more than 1,000 cows - but half of all milk sales in 2017 were from these large operations, with one-third of sales from dairies with over 2,500 cows.

 PHOTO: GUY MONTAG/FLICKR